-Alberta’s provincial healthcare plan is referred to as AHCIP, which stands for Alberta Health Care Insurance Plan.
+Alberta’s provincial healthcare plan or the AHCIP coverage summary, which stands for Alberta Health Care Insurance Plan.

 We offer health plans that: